Length: 2 semesters of full-time attendance

 The Health Sciences Short Certificate is designed to prepare the graduate to recognize situations that require Cardiopulmonary Resuscitation (CPR) first aid, and effectively implement emergency procedures when needed.
 Graduates will be able to apply medical terminology in verbal and written communication.

-It is also designed to train individuals to properly collect and process blood and other clinical specimens for laboratory testing and to interact with health care personnel, patients, and the general public.
+It is also designed to train individuals to properly collect and process blood and other clinical specimen for laboratory testing and to interact with healthcare personnel, patients and the general public.

-This course satisfies the requirements necessary to sit for the Phlebotomist Certification Examination and is certified by the American Society for Clinical Pathology (ASCP) Board of Registry (BOR).
+This course satisfies the requirements necessary to sit for the Phlebotomist Certification Examination and is certifies by the American Society for Clinical Pathology (ASCP) Board of Registry (BOR).